Strategyproof and Proportionally Fair Facility Location: Strategyproof and Proportionally Fair Mechanisms.

-By combining Proposition~\ref{prop: Egal Nash} (iii) and Proposition~\ref{prop: UFS implies unanimity}, we see that the Nash mechanism also satisfies UFS, Proportionality, IFS, and unanimity.

-\subsection{Characterization of IFS and strategyproof mechanisms}
+\subsection{Characterization of IFS and strategyproof mechanisms.}

 We now characterize the family of strategyproof and IFS mechanisms.
-Our characterization leverages the class of Phantom mechanisms introduced by~\citet{Moul80}~\cite[see also][]{BoJo83}.\footnote{Although both~\citet{Moul80} and~\citet{BoJo83} deal with a setting where agents' locations are in $\mathbb{R}$ rather than $[0,1]$, it can be shown that their results extend naturally~\citep[see Footnote~8 of][for a sketch of the argument]{ScVo02}.} Intuitively, Phantom mechanisms can be understood as locating the facility at the median of $2n-1$ reports, where $n$ reports correspond to the agents' reports and $n-1$ reports are fixed (and pre-determined) at locations $p_1, \ldots, p_{n-1}$.
-The fixed reports are referred to as ``phantom'' locations.
+Our characterization leverages the class of Phantom mechanisms introduced by~\citet{Moul80}~\cite[see also][]{BoJo83}.
+Although both~\citet{Moul80} and~\citet{BoJo83} deal with a setting where agents' locations are in $\mathbb{R}$ rather than $[0,L]$, their results extend naturally~\citep[see, e.g.,][]{MaMo11a}.
+Intuitively, Phantom mechanisms can be understood as locating the facility at the median of $2n-1$ reports, where $n$ reports correspond to the agents' reports and $n-1$ reports are fixed (and pre-determined) at locations $p_1, \ldots, p_{n-1}$.
+The fixed reports are referred to as ``phantom'' locations. {} \begin{definition}[Phantom Mechanisms] Given $\boldsymbol{x}\in X$ and $n-1$ values $0\le p_1\le \cdots \le p_{n-1}\le L$, a Phantom mechanism locates the facility at $\text{Median}\{x_1, \ldots, x_n, p_1, \ldots, p_{n-1}\}.$ \end{definition}